-So after a long process, you finally have an accepted offer.
+So after a long home search, you finally have an accepted offer from a seller.
 The dream of becoming a homeowner is almost real.
-But you’re far from finished yet.
-There’s still the closing process to get through, and there are some necessary steps to overcome before you’re at the finish line.
-Here is what happens after an offer to purchase is accepted and what to expect as you move towards closing.
+But you’re far from finished just yet.
+There’s still the closing process to get through, necessary steps to overcome before you are at the closing table.
+Here is what happens after an offer to purchase is accepted, and what to expect as you move towards closing.

 Table of Contents

 Offer Accepted/Drafting a deal sheet

 You may have agreed on a price with the seller, but until you have a signed contract, the agreement is not legally binding.
 The first step towards this will be circulating a deal sheet.
 This is done by the seller’s agent and will outline the terms of the deal and the roles of the parties involved.
 A deal sheet will usually be drafted and sent to both attorneys within; 24 and 48 hours after the offer has been accepted.
 Once the deal sheet has been distributed, the seller’s attorney will then draft a contract of sale that will be sent to your attorney.

 Once your attorney has received the contract of sale, they will begin the due diligence process.
 This involves reviewing the contract; any contract riders attached, board minutes, and the building’s financials and offering plan.
 This usually takes five to seven business days.
 Assuming everything checks out, they will forward the contact to you for signing.
 You’ll also be asked to make the 10% escrow payment.
 Make sure you’re ready to make the escrow payment as soon as your attorney asks you.